All Products

 Services protected by both Anti-DDoS Pro and WAF

-If your service must be protected by both Anti-DDoS Pro and WAF, you can add the service to WAF in transparent proxy mode only if the service is added to Anti-DDoS Pro in Website Config mode (Layer 7 access mode).
+If your service requires protection from both Anti-DDoS Pro and WAF, you can add the service to WAF in transparent proxy mode only if the service is added to Anti-DDoS Pro in Website Config mode, which is a Layer 7 access mode.

-If the service is added to Anti-DDoS Pro in Port Config mode (Layer 4 access mode), the service cannot be added to WAF in transparent proxy mode.
-In this case, we recommend that you add the service to WAF in CNAME record mode.
+If the service is added to Anti-DDoS Pro in Port Config mode, which is a Layer 4 access mode, you cannot add the service to WAF in transparent proxy mode.
+Instead, add the service to WAF in CNAME record mode.
 For more information, see Add a domain name to WAF (CNAME record mode).

 Prerequisites

-• You have created an Internet-facing SLB instance that uses IPv4 and is bound to a public IP address.
-Mutual authentication must be disabled for the ports of the instance.
+• You have an IPv4 public-facing Server Load Balancer (SLB) instance with a public IP address.
+Mutual authentication must be disabled for its ports.

 Note